pablovegan/TFM_QML/README.md

 ![alt text](/examples/gaussian.png)

 ## Documentation and examples
-Documentation created with `mkocs` can be found in https://pablovegan.github.io/QubitApproximant/.
+Documentation created with `mkdocs` can be found in https://pablovegan.github.io/QubitApproximant/.

 ## Installation